Linde unveils major forklift revamp

 At a launch event this month, Linde released a new diesel powered forklift that pushes the envelope in terms of performance, fleet management, truck power and connectivity.

 Linde Material Handling has added a new generation of IC counterbalance trucks to its portfolio.
-The hydrostats in the load capacity range of 2.0 to 3.5 tons (H20-H35) have been developed from scratch based with almost a thousand forklift drivers and fleet managers from 26 countries surveyed.
+The hydrostats in the load capacity range of 2.0 to 3.5 tons (H20-H35) have been developed from scratch based on feedback from almost a thousand forklift drivers and fleet managers from 26 countries.